 - Research degree students are required to submit the following for the pre-viva submission / pre-examination resubmission of their thesis:

-- two securely bound copies of their thesis:
+- two securely bound copies and one electronic copy of their thesis:

-- If you are submitting the thesis by post, please address it to:
+- If you are submitting the bound thesis by post, please address it to:

 - Student Administration (Research Degrees), Arts Annexe, Royal Holloway, University of London, Egham, Surrey TW20 0EX.